-Figure 7.
-What we see in our web browser when connecting to our Pico-series device web server
+Figure 6.
+What we see in our web browser when connecting to our Pico W web server

 3.9.3.
 An asynchronous web server

 We can use the uasyncio module to implement the same server, but in this case it will handle HTTP requests asynchronously rather than blocking.